 Currently, the MTCC is home to 12 tapirs (five males and seven females), which is half of the captive population in Malaysia.
 Seven of these are individuals displaced from various states in Peninsular Malaysia.
 Currently, the MTCC keeps the tapirs healthy and disease free and pair up males and females at the right time for breeding.
 This can be predicted through the use of hormone profiles and ultra-sonography.
 Furthermore, the MTCC investigate possible diseases via blood and serum analysis and, in collaboration with Copenhagen Zoo, conduct a DNA study that looks into tapir’s genetic makeup through DNA fingerprinting.

 The central stable with surrounding pens provides ideal facilities for behavioural

+studies.
 The observation platform is to the right in the picture.

 © Carl Traeholt / Malay Tapir Conservation Project